-There are many ways to get your first course sale, but there are a few common tips and tricks that we’ve seen work well time and time again.
+There are many ways to get your first online course sale, but there are a few common tips and tricks that we’ve seen work well time and time again.
 Let’s dive in!

 The best time to start telling people about your course is before it launches.
 This is the right time to start telling your audience what you’re up to, and to get the gears in motion for a pre-sales campaign.
 Offer up the first chapter or a small sample of what you’ve got in the works, and give your nearest and dearest (ie: your existing list) a tempting offer to jump in site unseen.
 Check out this past blog post all about building hype.The best time to start selling your online course is before it's available.
 Click To Tweet